 Violeta provides administrative support to the president and management team.
 Before joining Maytree, she worked and volunteered with many community organizations, including Skills for Change and the Centre for Spanish Speaking Peoples.
 Violeta trained as an executive assistant at Escuela Superior de Educación Profesional Maria Rosario Araoz Pinto in Lima, Peru.

 Lead, Strategic Narrative

 Bonnie leads Maytree’s work to change the narrative of human rights and poverty in Canada.
-Her previous research, policy, communications, and service work at Maytree, OCASI, University of Toronto Scarborough, and Ryerson University focused on immigrants and international students.
-Bonnie holds an MA in immigration and settlement studies from Ryerson University.
+Her previous research, policy, communications, and service work at Maytree, OCASI, University of Toronto Scarborough, and Toronto Metropolitan University (formerly Ryerson University) focused on immigrants and international students.
+Bonnie holds an MA in immigration and settlement studies from Toronto Metropolitan University.